foureyes/csci-ua.0480-fall2018-001-003/homework/07-threes.markdown

 &lt;/head&gt;
 &lt;/html&gt;
 </code></pre>
-4. __You are not allowed to use any additional markup__; you must generate any additional elements you'll need with JavaScript
+5. __You are not allowed to use any additional markup__; you must generate any additional elements you'll need with JavaScript
-5. All of your JavaScript should go in your external JavaScript file.
+6. All of your JavaScript should go in your external JavaScript file.
-6. ... and, of course, all of your CSS should go in your external CSS file.
+7. ... and, of course, all of your CSS should go in your external CSS file.

-(3 points) __Only show title screen and form on page load__
+__Only show title screen and form on page load__

 * Only show the content in the div with id <code>intro</code>
     * Make sure the overlay div and the game div are not displayed